-f) English; Pen pal:
+f) English Initiatives:

-Written communication between pen pals can provide a rationale for letter writing.
-This initiative encourages schools to link/ twin with JCSP students in another school.
+- Pen Pal: Written communication between pen pals can provide a rationale for letter writing.
+This initiative encourages schools to link/twin with JCSP students in another school.
 Letters can be prepared in class and forwarded to their pen pals via post or email.
-Teachers can refer to English Statement No 8 and the new Letter Writing student workbook to assist in their planning of this initiative.
-It is anticipated that this will be a short-term intervention and perhaps consideration should be given to the number of letters that your students write.

-English Camera Initiative:

-This initiative will provide schools with an opportunity to purchase a digital camera.
+It is anticipated that this will be a short-term intervention and perhaps consideration should be given to the number of letters that your students write. - English Camera Initiative: This initiative will provide schools with an opportunity to purchase a digital camera.
 With this initiative schools can use the students' photographs to generate interest in project work in English.
-It is anticipated that schools will exhibit the students' completed work at Make a Book 2010.

-g) History:
+g) History Initiative: